killindodo/Zezes/README.md

 ## 📥 Installation

-Download the latest APK from the official [Releases](https://github.com/killindodo/Zezes/releases) section and install it on your Android device.
+Download the latest APK from the official [Releases](https://github.com/killindodo/Zezes/releases) or from orion store [here](https://rookieenough.github.io/Orion-Data/redirect.html?id=zezes) section and install it on your Android device.

 ---